james-robert-evans/james-robert-evans/README.md

 - 👋 Hi, I’m @james-robert-evans.
-I am a DPhil student at the University of Oxford and a Research Fellow @centreforcities
+I am a DPhil student at the University of Oxford and a Research Fellow at the Centre for Cities
 - 👀 I’m interested in economic history (especially deindustrialisation in Britain) and policy
 - 🌱 I’m currently learning how to use GitHub and RStudio.
 I have experience with STATA and QGIS.
 - 💞️ I’m looking to collaborate on all the above